Skip to content

 Mother Carton

-A mother carton is a large container that holds standard 12-ounce bottles, and larger options like 22-ounce bottles.
-A mother carton is designed to hold four six-packs and features a very strong construction.
-It not only supports weight, but it also protects them during shipping.
+A mother carton is a large container that holds standard 12-ounce bottles and larger options like 22-ounce bottles.
+It is designed to hold four six-packs and features a very strong construction.
+The carton not only supports weight but also protects the bottles during shipping.

-Built from sturdy paperboard, a mother carton can be enhanced with graphics to match your craft brewery’s branding with a variety of printing styles - more on those later.
+Built from a sturdy paperboard, a mother carton can be enhanced with graphics to match your craft brewery’s branding using a variety of printing styles—more on those later.

-Creating a Wine carrier for large or smaller bottles is a great way to encourage multiple purchases for someone who might want to “taste test” a few options.
+Creating a Wine carrier for large or smaller bottles is a great way to encourage multiple purchases for someone wanting to “taste test” a few options.

-This is a great opportunity to create another branded experience for your customer - which is something that hasn’t been available to wineries in the past.
+This is an excellent opportunity to create another branded experience for your customer - something that hasn’t been available to wineries in the past.

 • 6, 8, 12 pack-containers